-- Leave the area immediately.
+- Leave the vicinity immediately.

-- From a safe place, call 911 and Southwest Gas at 1-877-860-6020 immediately, day or night, whether you're our customer or not.
+- From a safe place, call 911 and Southwest Gas immediately, day or night, at the phone numbers listed on the opposite page.
 A Southwest Gas representative will be there as soon as possible.

 - Don't smoke or use matches or lighters.